arashdalir/Psr3Log/README.md

 }
 ```
 ## Usage
-Currently, there is only one realization of Psr3Log Handlers for SysLog over UDP format.
+Currently, there is only one realization of Psr3Log Handlers for SysLog over UDP format and local SysLog.

+## Local SysLog:
+By not defining an address when creating an object, the object tries to write the values in local syslog.

+## UDP-Based SysLog Client
+The constructor function accepts an IP-Address and a port where the syslog server is, and will send logs to the remote server.

 ### Usage on Windows:
 Please note that on Windows [only LOG_USER facility is allowed](http://php.net/manual/en/function.openlog.php).
 Using other facilities will throw an Exception of type `ArashDalir\Handler\SysLog\InvalidFacilityException`, if the second parameter for `setFacility($facility, $os_form)` is set to true.

-### Local SysLog:
-but not defining an address when creating an object, the object tries to write the values in local syslog.

 ```php
 <?php